 "Since the new distracted driving law took effect last July, the Indiana State Police and its law enforcement partners, to include INDOT and ICJI have embarked on both the education and enforcement fronts to help change this dangerous driving behavior.
 There would be far fewer crashes, injuries and fatalities if motorists would simply put down their cell phones and concentrate on the road in front of them," said Captain Ron Galaviz, Chief Public Information Officer for Indiana State Police.

 Since the law went into effect, more than 5,400 citations and 10,500 warnings have been issued by Indiana law enforcement, according to the Indiana Criminal Justice Institute.
 Source: INDOT Press Release 7.1.21

 Supporters who have purchased and renewed this plate have allowed this program to bring in around $18,000 each year.
 100% of these funds go toward distracted driving education within the state of Indiana.
 The IMTA has been to more than 25 schools.
 We also work with the Indiana State Police and their summer youth camp programs.
-In 2019 we partnered with WTHR and had a booth at the Indiana State Fairgrounds during the state fair.
+We have partnered with WTHR and had a booth at the Indiana State Fairgrounds during the state fair.
 We have touched over 25,000 Indiana Hoosiers with this program.